Why do you need to set the camcorder white balance?

 Fortunately for you… no matter where the colors are coming from … you can correct the color balance in your camcorder to accurately capture the fidelity of the colors in the scene.

-All you need to do is make sure the camera's color balance is correct and that is why the camcorder white balance correction is so important!
+All you need to do is make sure the camera's color balance is correct and that is why the camera or camcorder white balance correction is so important!

-Since white is the sum of all other colors (the physics definition)... if the camcorder knows what "true white" looks like it can then balance all the other colors correctly.
+Since white is the sum of all other colors (the physics definition)... if the camera or camcorder knows what "true white" looks like it can then balance all the other colors correctly.

-Today most camcorders used by consumers have an auto–white balance feature built-in.
+Today most cameras or camcorders used by consumers have an auto–white balance feature built-in.

 The camera automatically adjusts the color balance when you point and shoot.

 This automatic white balance does a pretty good job when the lighting is stable but in more difficult or changing lighting conditions it will leave something to be desired as far as color control.